 - International calling (when requested and authorized in advance)

 How much does GETS cost?

-There is no cost to subscribe for GETS; the only charge for GETS is usage.
+There is no charge to subscribe to GETS; the only charge for GETS is usage.
 GETS calls are billed at a rate of 7 cents or 10 cents per minute (depending on carrier and other factors) for calls within the United States and its territories, Canada, and most of the Caribbean.
-International calls are billed at commercial rates, though international calling privileges are restricted to those cards so authorized by an organization's Point of Contact (POC).
-Organizations will not normally be billed for calls to confirm receipt of individual GETS cards, familiarization calls, or short-duration test calls to the familiarization line (703-818-3924).
+International calls are billed at commercial rates, though international calling privileges are restricted to those cards authorized by an organization's Point of Contact (POC).
+Organizations will not be billed for calls to confirm receipt of individual GETS cards, familiarization calls, or short-duration test calls to the familiarization line (703-818-3924).
 The Office of Emergency Communications reserves the right to bill for all calls, especially if there has been fraud or abuse using a GETS card(s).